cosmosclassroom/cosmosintheclassroom/src/sphys/p5_waves_info/p5l10_data-amplitude-frequency-duality.md

 [Scientific Notation Reference](P5L9_wave-eq-powers-ten-lesson.md){: .button}
 {: .reference-box}

-**Table 1**: Effects of Light on Living Cells
-*Using various light sources, this experiment measures cellular damage caused by different frequencies (colors) of light at both low and high intensities.
-Exposure time is kept constant to isolate frequency and amplitude effects.*
+**Table 1**: Effects of Light on civing cells.
+Using various laser sources, this experiment measures cellular damage caused by different frequencies (colors) of light at both low and high intensities.
+Exposure time is kept constant to isolate frequency and amplitude effects.

 <div class='data-table'>